Kiran-Mudhol/Standard-Cell-Layout/README.md

 # Standard Cell Layout
-### This Repositery Presents the Standard Cell Design and Layout of INVERTER, NAND, NOR, XOR
+### This Repositery Presents the Standard Cell Design and Layout of INVERTER, NAND, NOR and XOR.
 1.[INVERTER](#INVERTER)

    * [Schimatic](#Schimatic)